tot-ra/clarifai-PR/README.md

           CLARIFAI_MODEL_ID: 'GPT-4'
 ```

-You need to set `CLARIFAI_` - prefixed secrets from https://clarifai.com
+You need to set `CLARIFAI_` - prefixed secrets from https://clarifai.com in your repository or org settings ( https://github.com/org/repo/settings/secrets/actions )

 ## Example of comment you may receive: